Sunday, February 17, 2019

 Most students of the text accept a Lehite landfall on the Pacific coast based on Alma 22:28 and a Mulekite landfall on the Atlantic coast based on Alma 22:30 and Omni 1:16.
 Whether the Jaredites crossed the Atlantic or Pacific is ambiguous in the text.
 A Pacific crossing correlates well with the length of time it takes for Asian debris to wash up on North American shores.
 See the articles "Test #6 Relative Distances" and "Tracking the Jaredites."
 An Atlantic crossing is too short for the 344 days at sea reported in Ether 6:11.
 Columbus in 1492 crossed from Spain to the Canary Islands in 6 days, and from the Canaries to the Bahamas in 42 days.
 In 2018, Bryce Carlson from Cincinnati set a new world's record for a solo row across the Atlantic.
 He did it in 38 days, shattering the previous record of 53 days set in 2016.
 The Ocean Rowing Society is the official adjudicating body of solo rows across the Atlantic.
 My friend, Richard Jones of Midvale, Utah, rowed across the Atlantic in 2000-2001 in a homemade 27-foot boat he named "The Brother of Jared."

-A second line of reasoning bringing Lehi across the Pacific is detailed in the blog article "Lehites Sailed East."
+Second and third lines of reasoning bringing Lehi across the Pacific is detailed in the blog article "Lehites Sailed East."

 4. Marine environment.
 The Nephites were conscious of their proximity to salt water.
 The article "Smoking Gun" shows how frequently aquatic terms occur in the text.
 According to 2 Nephi 10:20-21 they believed their promised land was an isle of the sea.
 Alma 22:32 says the greater lands of Zarahemla and Nephi (most of what the Jaredites and Nephites called the "land southward") was nearly surrounded by water.
 Mesoamerican cultures often perceived themselves surrounded by bodies of water in the four cardinal directions.
 See the article "Quichean Directionality" for examples.
 The Nephites perceived themselves surrounded by oceans in the four cardinal directions Helaman 3:8.